leofabri/hassio_appliance-status-monitor/How to use the State Machine on the UI.md

          - A sensor is way more usable and supported by most lovelace cards.
 - **Disadvantages**:
         - It's quite inappropriate to use a sensor for translating things.
 It works, but I have mixed feelings about this.
-        - you create a sensor just for that and some people dont't like that.
+        - you create a sensor just for that and some people don't like that.

     In this case, all you have to do is to add the following to the end of your `packages/your_appliance_name.yaml`: